Bosaif39/Rock-Paper-Scissors-Day-4-Project/README.md

 This is the day 4 project of the course 100 Days of Code: The Complete Python Pro Bootcamp.

-It's the very popualr game.The user pick rock, paper and or scissors and the computer pick on randomly.
+It's a very popular game.
+The user picks rock, paper or scissors and the computer picks randomly.
+The code prints what is chosen and the winner.

+   - **Rock vs Scissors**: Rock beats scissors.
+   - **Paper vs Rock**: Paper beats rock.
+   - **Scissors vs Paper**: Scissors beats paper.
+   - **Draw**: If both choices are the same.